OldGuyMeltsPlastic/Escalade/README.md

 After attending the Rocky Mountain Rep Rap Festival (RMRRF) in Loveland, CO in April 2023, I came back home to Ottawa, Canada and ordered myself a K3 kit from Fabreeko.

 Fabreeko had a K3 on display at their booth, and the design and overall build quality just blew me away.
-Another attendee had also brought their own K3 build to the event, and they had a sidepack mounted on the right with a Waveshare 7.9" HDMI display.
+Another attendee had also brought their own K3 build to the event, and they had a sidepack mounted on the right with a Waveshare 7.9" HDMI display mounted vertically.
 I was inspired to do something similar with my own K3 build.

 ```
 Original K3 configuration:

 |------------------------|